jackrabbit72380/Ho4kmmm/0.7.1/tags/readme.md

 This Mod can run with or without the 4k menu scaling turned on.

- halo online main menu version
+ Halo online main menu version

 Refer to ho4kmmm for the halo online main menu version

-refer to ho4kmmm4kse for the 4k scaled main menu version
+Refer to ho4kmmm4kse for the 4k scaled main menu version

  Halo 3 main menu version for halo online

 Refer to h3ho4kmmm for the halo online main menu version

-refer to h3ho4kmmm4kse for the 4k scaled main menu version
+Refer to h3ho4kmmm4kse for the 4k scaled main menu version

 ## 🔵 Halo 3 🔵 Main Menu + Mods